WORLD WAR II

 Maus: A Survivor’s Tale by Art Spiegelman

-Maus is the first graphic novel to win a Pulitzer Prize.
-Told with chilling realism, this is more than a tale of surviving the Holocaust.
+Told with chilling realism in an unusual comic-book format, this is more than a tale of surviving the Holocaust.
 Each scene opens at the elder Spiegelman's home in Rego Park, N.Y.
 Art, who was born after the war, is visiting his father, Vladek, to record his experiences in Nazi-occupied Poland.
 The Nazis, portrayed as cats, gradually introduce increasingly repressive measures, until the Jews, drawn as mice, are systematically hunted and herded toward the Final Solution.
 Vladek saves himself and his wife by a combination of luck and wits, all the time enduring the torment of hunted outcast.
 Sequel Maus II A Survivor’s Tale My Father Bleeds History.

 My Family for the War by Anne Voorhoeve